 Credit transfer is a system to count the credits that you obtained during the period of your study abroad as credits required for graduation upon screening.
+If you wish to transfer credits obtained at the host university, prepare the necessary transcripts, lecture syllabuses, etc., required for transfer of credits after you return to Japan.
+Details will be provided separately.

 Credits obtained from studying abroad not defined in category "1.
-Definition of Studying Abroad", such as short-term study abroad and summer school programs may also be transferred, in which case you must consult the Office before attending the programs.
+Definition of Study Abroad", such as short-term study abroad and summer school programs may also be transferred, in which case you must consult the Office before attending the programs.